Chapman's Peak: Geology

 Chapman's Peak Drive.
 The pass is built on top of a layer of granite, cut into the softer sedimentary rocks above.

 The top of Chapman's Peak consists of flat, sedimentary rocks related to those that form Table Mountain.
 The base of the mountain, however, consists of Cape Granite and the two formations meet at a geological unconformity that is world-famous amongst earth scientists.

-Two different endangered vegetation types can be found along this road, and correspond to the two main geological formations.
+Two endangered vegetation types can be found along this road, and correspond to the two main geological formations.
 They are Peninsula Sandstone Fynbos and Cape Granite Fynbos and they are both endemic to the city of Cape Town, occurring nowhere else.

-There is an old, abandoned manganese mine on the northwestern slopes of the peak.
+There is an abandoned manganese mine on the northwestern slopes of the peak.
 The remains of a jetty from which the ore used to be shipped are directly below the workings.